 How do I plant a Blue Ice Cypress Tree?

-Never plant Blue Ice Cypress deeper than originally planted in the pot.
-As a rule we always say that before you mulch you should still be able to see the soil from the original pot.
-Planting to deep can cause rotting of the stem and death to the tree.
-Blue Ice Arizona Cypress are very drought tolerant, however they grow very slow without adequate water during the initial establishment period.
+Never plant Blue Ice Cypress deeper than in the original pot.
+Planting too deep can cause rotting of the stem and death to the tree.
+Blue Ice Arizona Cypress is very drought tolerant.
+However, they grow very slow without adequate water during the initial establishment period.
 Staking young trees is recommended to minimize the stress on the stem from winds blowing the tree.
-When tying trees to stakes remember the tree will continue to grow.
+When tying trees to stakes, remember the tree will continue to grow.
 Loosely tie the tree with several twist ties to allow for growth.
 Check trees every three months and loosen as needed.
-If this is not done, the twist tie will grow into the tree causing injury.
-A pro tip that I can offer is to use a short length of old garden hose and run the tie wire through the hose. this will protect the trunk of the tree from being damaged by the tie wire.
-The one question that comes up often when talking to customers is “when is the best time to plant.”?
-For the most part, container trees can be planted year around, provided the ground isn’t frozen.
+If this is not done, the twist tie will grow into the tree and cause injury.
+The one question that comes up often when talking to customers is, “when is the best time to plant.”?
+For the most part, container trees can be planted year-round, provided the ground isn’t frozen.

 What type of fertilizer is best for Cypress Tree?

-We recommend when planting your Blue Ice Cypress Trees to use Bio-tone starter fertilizer by Espoma.
-We have trialed many so called “starter fertilizers” over the years and have come to rely on Bio-tone exclusively for our own use.
-Simply mix the recommended amount of Bio-tone into the back fill soil and water in generously when back filled.
-Bio-tone® Starter Plus has shown promise in stimulating the growth of the new roots which means quicker establishment for you plant.
+When planting your Blue Ice Cypress Trees, use Bio-tone starter fertilizer by Espoma.
+Simply mix the recommended amount of Bio-tone into the backfill soil and water generously when backfilled.
+Bio-tone® Starter Plus has shown promise in stimulating the growth of the new roots, which means a quicker establishment for your plant.
 After establishment and during the following years, we recommend Holly-tone used at the recommended rates.
-It is also organic and slow release which will feed your trees the proper amount of nutrients over a period of time rather than all at once which can burn the root tips and actually have the opposite effect of slowing down plant growth.
-It also will help to maintain the acid level in the soil that Blue Ice Arizona Cypress need to thrive.
+It is organic and slow-release, which will feed your trees the proper amount of nutrients over a period rather than all at once, which can burn the root tips and have the opposite effect of slowing down plant growth.
+It will help maintain the acid level in the soil that Blue Ice Arizona Cypress needs to thrive.

 How often do I water my Blue Ice Trees?

-To help your Blue Ice Arizona Cypress trees roots to establish, apply 2-3 gallons of water for each inch of trunk in diameter several times a week.
+To help your Blue Ice Arizona Cypress tree's roots establish, apply 2-3 gallons of water for each inch of the trunk in diameter several times a week.
 Do not add water if the root ball is saturated.
-Follow this schedule for three-six months depending on the USDA Zone you live in.
+Follow this schedule for three-six months, depending on the USDA Zone you live in.
 Once established, apply 1 gallon a week to the rootball.
 You can discontinue irrigation once the deciduous trees in your area have dropped their leaves.
-You should try to moisten the soil 2-3 feet deep each time you irrigate.
+Try to moisten the soil 2-3 feet deep each time you water it.
 Depending on the soil condition, you may need more or less water.
-Clay for instance is more difficult to saturate and requires adding the water more slowly, while sandy soil absorbs water quickly.
+Clay, for instance, is more difficult to saturate and requires adding the water more slowly, while sandy soil absorbs water quickly.
 Keep this in mind when watering your newly planted tree.
-It is best to water you tree with a soaker hose not a sprinkler.
+It is best to water your tree with a soaker hose, not a sprinkler.